deepakgudla/Token/README.md

-This token is made using Binance smart chain (Testnet)
+This token is deployed on Binance smart chain (Testnet)